 “You’re a poem?”

 It’s been years since I last read the short story and I had forgotten a lot of the specifics, but for some reason this little back-and-forth between Enn and Triolet was one of the few things I could still remember.
-It’s kind of like one of those things you would hear a child say — something simple but accidentally profound — and it stuck with me.
-When I discovered this comic on the bookshelf, the very next thing I did after reading the artist’s names was flip through the book until I found this exact sequence and, sure enough, there it is.
+When I discovered this comic on the bookshelf, the first thing I did was flip through the book until I found this exact sequence and, sure enough, there it is.

 This may sound stupid after all the legitimately impressive things I’ve rattled off about this book, but just seeing the visual of Triolet counting on her fingers, then flipping them over for the “biped” bit?
 That’s my favorite part of the whole comic.
 Like, did anyone else read the excerpt from the text and imagine that visual in their heads?
 Because I certainly didn’t, and now I wonder how much else I’ve been missing out on.
 Even reading the short story on it’s own now I can’t imagine a more effective way to do that exchange in my mind.
 As Triolet mentions at one point in the story ” you can’t hear a poem without it changing you”, and I definitely feel like that’s the case with the fine work done here by Bá and Moon.

-When it’s all said and done, How To Talk To Girls At Parties is a fantastic retelling from artists Gabriel Bá and Fabio Moon, who take Gaiman’s already entertaining fantasy story and find new ways to enhance the reader’s experience.
-I highly recommend checking out it out, along the original short story featured in Neil Gaiman’s collection of short story fiction and poetry: Fragile Things.
+When it’s all said and done, How To Talk To Girls At Parties is a fantastic adaptation of an already entertaining fantasy story.
+I highly recommend checking it out, along the original short story featured in Neil Gaiman’s collection of short story fiction and poetry: Fragile Things.
 As I understand it, Dark Horse Comics is actually releasing a series of graphic novels from other artists adapting more of Gaiman’s short stories as part of the Neil Gaiman Library.
-If this is the level of quality we can come to expect from future releases than sign me up!
-Like any good party, the more the merrier.
+Well, if this is the level of quality we can come to expect from future releases I say the more the merrier.